biojppm/cmany/doc/flags.rst

     $ cmake --build .

 Note the use of the comma to separate the variables.
-This is for consistency with the rest of the cmany options, namely (for example) those selecting, compilers or build types.
+This is for consistency with the rest of the cmany options, namely (for example) those selecting compilers or build types.
 You can also use separate invocations::

     $ cmany b -V CMAKE_VERBOSE_MAKEFILES=1 -V PROJECT_FOO=BAR